gerard-morera/sinatra-rom-api-example/README.md

-To run 'Stream FLix': rackup -p 4561
+To run the server:

+`rackup -p 4561`